-Paul now gives evidence that God worked in him by showing the parallel between his ministry and Christ’s.
+Paul now gave evidence that God worked in him by showing the parallel between his ministry and Christ’s.
 Jesus died in His humanity.
-His “weakness” is similar to the apostle.
+His “weakness” was similar to the apostle’s.

 yet He lives by the power of God [the Father].

-Our Lord set the paradigm of true weakness yet exercising the power of God.
+Our Lord set the paradigm of true weakness, yet exercised the power of God.
 The resurrection clearly demonstrated His power.

 For we also are weak in Him,

-The apostle acknowledges that he is weak, but his weakness is “in Him.”
+The apostle acknowledged that he was weak, but his weakness was “in Him.”

 but we shall live with Him